Chinese Comedy The Last Frenzy Tops Chinese Box Office - UrduPoint

 Chinese Comedy "The Last Frenzy" Tops Chinese Box Office

-The film, exploring life's choices in the face of death, raked in 84.53 million Yuan (about 11.9 million U.S. Dollars) on the third day of its release.
+The film, exploring life's choices in the face of death, raked in 79.73 million Yuan (about 11.01 million U.S. Dollars) on the fourth day of its release.

 Recent Stories